 We all need our support system i.e. our friends and families even pets for that matter.
 But when we get too attached we cannot do our best as individuals or to have our own point of view.

 Learn to keep a healthy balance between yourself and relationships.
 Learn to expect less from others, so don’t feel disappointed later on.

 Take responsibility for the choices and the decisions you make.
 You can persuade yourself of anything but it’s good to take responsibility for doing so.
 It means to be entirely aware of your thoughts, feelings, actions and accept them.

 You can perfectly follow these tips on your own, however, sometimes a helping hand gives you a little push for standing up for yourself.

-Speak to a mental health Counsellor who can guide you on how you can embrace yourself and move forward in life.
+Speak to a mental health counsellor who can guide you on how you can embrace yourself, and resolve issues arising from emotional dependence.

 Get help with overcoming emotional dependence, call us @+91 97414 76476